 - VHS Player

-To reserve the Dubin Memorial Classroom, please fill out and submit the Dubin classroom use request form For more information on library instruction, click here.
-To schedule a library instruction session for your class, please fill out and submit this online form
+To reserve the Dubin Memorial Classroom, please fill out and submit the Dubin classroom use request form.
+To schedule a library instruction session for your class, please fill out and submit this online form.

 Non-library classes may be scheduled on a one-time, irregular basis if the Dubin Classroom is not scheduled for a priority function.
 Any library use receives priority over non-library use.
-Hardware and software available in the classroom will be limited to that which is specified by the Library.
 Faculty and staff requesting use of the room will be informed at least four business days prior to the class/meeting date if they can be accommodated.
 Classes are scheduled on a first-come, first-served basis, with priority for library research instruction sessions.